Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/centos.md

 ## Introduction

-This guide walks through downloading, installing, and starting Kong Enterprise using CentOS and PostgreSQL.
+This guide walks through downloading, installing, and starting Kong Enterprise on CentOS.

 The configuration shown in this guide is intended only as an example.
 Depending on your environment, you may need to make some modifications, and take measures to properly conclude the installation and configuration.

+Kong can run either with or without a database.

+Kong supports both PostgreSQL 9.5+ and Cassandra 3.x.x as its datastore.
+In this guide, we show steps to configure PostgreSQL.

 ## Prerequisites